 The 2016 vintage was full of surprises, starting with the warmest April on record.
 Bud break happened two weeks early at the beginning of April with increasing temperatures and maturation through May and June.
 Temperatures peaked in early June, followed by rains in July that brought cooler weather.
 This allowed the vineyards to slow down and pushed harvest closer to average pick times.
 With the warm start and long cool finish, picking started in late August and finished by mid-October, just before a long spell of rain.
-The cool summer months resulted in beautiful aromatics and elegant mouthfeel that are the key elements of wines from the Walla Walla Valley.
+The cool summer months resulted in beautiful aromatics and elegant mouthfeel that are the key elements of white wines from the Walla Walla Valley.

 Entirely estate; Certified Sustainable and Salmon Safe.
 Founding member of VINEA.